geofffranks/spruce/README.md

 ## Author

-Written By Geoff Franks, inspired by [spiff](https://github.com/cloudfoundry-incubator/spiff)
+Written By Geoff Franks and James Hunt, inspired by [spiff](https://github.com/cloudfoundry-incubator/spiff)

+Thanks to Long Nguyen for breaking it repeatedly in the interest of improvement and quality assurance.

 ## License